dresdner353/mpd2chromecast/README.md

 As you invoke play, stop, pause, next/previous, seek actions & volume control on your media platform, these are detected by the MPD interface and then relayed to the Chromecast to match the behaviour.
 The script also provides album artwork support that will appear on screen for video-based chromecasts.

+**Note:** Does not work on the official Volumio Jesse-based images any longer.
+The Jesse release is over 5 years old and too old to keep up with various Python dependencies.
+It does work however on their beta images for Raspian Buster.
+So this limitation will go away once Volumio get official images released for Buster.

 ## Acknowledgements
 The script would not be possible without the dedicated hard work of others who wrote various modules that made my job a lot easier: